pmasae/pmasae.github.io/_pages/about.md

 I received my bachelor’s degree in economics at ITAM (Mexico City) and received a dual master’s degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.

-**Updates:** Currently in Madison -- I will be in Mexico on May 17th!

 **References**
   - [Laura Schechter](https://aae.wisc.edu/faculty/lschechter/) [[Email](mailto:lschechter@wisc.edu)] (Advisor)